MultiSafepay/docs/content/integrations/opencart.md

 - OpenCart 2.X, 3.X
 - PHP version 7.2, 7.3, or 7.4

-# How to install
+# Installation

-> **Tip!** We recommend first installing the plugin in a test environment, following the OpenCart installation procedure.
+✅ &nbsp; **Tip!** We recommend first installing the plugin in a test environment, following the OpenCart installation procedure.
 Always make a backup.

 1. Download the `Plugin_OpenCart_3.x.x.ocmod.zip`.
 2. Sign in to your OpenCart <<glossary:backend>>.